riley206/volttron-lib-homeassistant-driver/docs/source/HomeAssistantDriver.rst

     Registry files can contain one single device and its attributes or a logical group of devices and its attributes.
 Each entry should include the full entity id of the device, including but not limited to home assistant provided prefix such as "light.",  "climate." etc. The driver uses these prefixes to convert states into integers.
 Like mentioned before, the driver can only control lights and thermostats but can get data from all devices controlled by home assistant.

-    Each entry in a registry file should also have a 'Entity Point' and a unique value for 'Volttron Point Name'.
-The 'Entity ID' maps to the device instance, the 'Entity Point' extracts the attribute or state, and 'Volttron Point Name' determines the name of that point as it appears in VOLTTRON.
+    Each entry in a registry file should also have a 'Entity Attribute' and a unique value for 'Volttron Point Name'.
+The 'Entity ID' maps to the device instance, the 'Entity Attribute' extracts the attribute or state, and 'Volttron Point Name' determines the name of that point as it appears in VOLTTRON.

     Attributes can be located in the developer tools in the Home Assistant GUI.